netgloo/benjamin/readme.md

 ## Scripts

-Using Benjamin you should think at your website as a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
+Using Benjamin you should think at your website as a [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPA).
 This implies that all the scripts included inside the `<head>` tag are loaded and executed only once, when the website is loaded from the server.
 If the page is directly changed client-side such scripts are **not** re-executed for the new page. jQuery's `$(document).ready` function also will run only when the website is loaded the first time and not each time a page is changed.

 Use Benjamin's [`ready`](#ready) callback to execute JavaScript code each time a page is loaded.